microsoftgraph/uwp-csharp-connect-rest-sample/README.md

-# Office 365 Profile sample for Windows
+# Office 365 Connect Sample for UWP Using Unified API (Preview)

 **Table of contents**